-A VIA Reduced Fare ID or Student ID is required and must be presented when riding to pay reduced fares or use discounted passes (children ages 5-13 years old and active-duty U.S. military in uniform are not required to show ID).
+A VIA Reduced Fare ID or Student ID must be presented when riding to pay reduced fares or use discounted passes (children ages 5-13 years old and active-duty U.S. military in uniform are not required to show ID).

 VIAtrans is a transportation service option for customers who cannot utilize regular bus service because of a disability.
 It is a shared-ride, curb-to-curb service that offers independence through mobility and expands access to opportunity via transit.

-VIAtrans uses vans that operate in the same areas and times as VIA bus service.
+VIAtrans uses vans in the same areas and times as the VIA bus service.
 Van operators help passengers on and off vehicles but do not provide medical assistance or emergency service.

 Individuals may apply to determine eligibility for VIAtrans.